DQNEO/splatoon3-random/README.md

 # Splatoon3 Random Weapon Selector

-This tool enables you to Select a weapon at random.
+This tool suggests a weapon at random.